Maine Court Records

 What is an Annulment in Maine?

-Per 19-A M. R. S. §752, an annulment is a court order to end a marriage that is adjudged invalid in Maine.
-Such illegal or invalid marriages include all marriages listed in 19-A M. R. S. §701, i.e., marriage between relatives, the marriage of persons under guardianship, marriage pending final divorce, polygamy, and marriage pending the issuance of a death certificate of spouse.
-To annul the aforementioned marriages, the plaintiff only needs to submit a petition citing the invalidity with supporting evidence.
+Per 19-A M. R. S. §752, an annulment is a court order to end a marriage adjudged invalid in Maine.
+Such illegal or invalid marriages include all marriages listed in 19-A M. R. S. §701, i.e., marriage between relatives, the marriage of persons under guardianship, marriage pending final divorce, polygamy, and marriage pending the issuance of a death certificate of a spouse.
+To annul the aforementioned marriages, the plaintiff may only submit a petition citing the invalidity with supporting evidence.
 The court will dissolve the marriage without legal process (19-A M. R. S. §751)..

 Likewise, the law does not recognize any out-of-state marriage that violates Maine marital laws or unions solemnized under duress, by compulsion, threat, or force.
 Annulment of this marriage begins when the plaintiff submits a complaint at the District Court.
 While divorce and annulment proceedings are often closed to the public, interested members of the public may peruse court records after adjudication.
-The court records will remain in the public domain until the court removes access.
+Court records generally remain publicly accessible until the court decides to restrict access.

 Annulment vs. Divorce in Maine

-But divorce and annulment are intrinsically different.
+Divorce and annulment are intrinsically different.
 Marriage remains a valid contract—even during an ongoing divorce proceeding—until the court issues a final decree.
 Conversely, an annulled marriage is void and non-binding from the moment of solemnization.
 Both spouses can legally claim an unmarried status during the period.
-Furthermore, Maine laws require couples to file for divorce on specified statutory grounds (19-A M. R. S. §902),, but the grounds for annulment need only prove invalidity.
+Furthermore, Maine laws require couples to file for divorce on specified statutory grounds (19-A M. R. S. §902), but the grounds for annulment need only prove invalidity.

 Is an Annulment Cheaper Than Divorce in Maine?

 No. Intending couples can file for divorce and settle out of court, thus paying the bare minimum of legal fees.
-However, couples filing for annulment cannot file for annulment cannot settle out-of-court.
-Thus, the cost of annulment increases as the plaintiff prepares the necessary legal and medical documents that establish proof of an invalid marriage.
+However, couples filing for annulment cannot settle out of court.
+Therefore, the annulment cost may increase as the plaintiff prepares the necessary legal and medical documents to prove an invalid marriage.

 What is an Uncontested Divorce in Maine?

-An uncontested divorce is one where both parties agree on the grounds of filing and terms of the settlement agreement.
-The intending divorcees must prepare and submit a document that details the division of valuables, and liabilities.
-If there are children involved, the couple must agree on the terms/conditions of child support and parenting time.
+An uncontested divorce is one in which both parties agree on the grounds of filing and the terms of the settlement agreement.
+The intending divorcees must prepare and submit a document detailing the division of valuables and liabilities.
+If children are involved, the couple must agree on the terms/conditions of child support and parenting time.

-Maine divorce records in Maine are public records and available to interested persons at the office of the clerk (find the court and contact information)..
+Maine divorce records are public records and available to interested persons at the office of the clerk (find the court and contact information).
 Alternatively, the interested requester may access divorce records via the Maine case management portal.

 Consequently, only the entities privy to the case and authorized government officials may access the divorce record.
 Other persons need a court order to access the sealed divorce records.
 Even with a court order, the clerk will redact sensitive information before allowing a third party to peruse the divorce records.